USS Christabel: World War I naval service

 The US Navy bought Christabel from Bush on 30 April 1917, commissioned her at New York Navy Yard 31 May 1917 and assigned her to US Patrol Squadrons Operating in European Waters.

-She fitted out was a warship and placed in commission a month later.
+She was fitted out as a warship and placed in commission a month later.
 Her main armament was two heavy 3 in guns.
 On 9 June 1917 she left New York City to cross the Atlantic, and early in July she reached Brest, France.

 For the remainder of the war Christabel served on escort and patrol duty off western France, and took part in at least two actions against German U-boats.
 One of these was the action of 21 May 1918 when she was credited with sinking a U-boat off Spain.
 However, later it was found that the U-boat was only damaged but had to be interned by Spain a few days later.

 Training ship

 After returning to the United States in December 1918, she was based at New London, Connecticut, and served with reserve anti-submarine squadrons as an anti-submarine training ship.